 Feeding the Hungry

-In 2016, 4.2 million pounds of food were distributed to families, including 3,590 Christmas food boxes.
-From May – December of 2016 the Mobile Kitchen served 3,684 meals to adults and children.
+In 2016, 4 million pounds of food were distributed to families, including 3,590 Christmas food boxes.
+The Mobile Kitchen typically serves 11,000 meals to adults and children annually.

 “My husband left me a couple of weeks ago.
 I have two small children, I don’t know what I would have done without St. Vincent de Paul.
 They delivered a huge box full of food for Christmas dinner and presents for my children.”